suviano/MovieApp/README.md

 # MovieApp

-This app should a movie receiving a name, than search in OMdb Api and retrieve some info about the movie, and save offline.
+This app should a movie receiving a name, than movieOnList in OMdb Api and retrieve some info about the movie, and save offline.